datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 Close the file path
 ```

-Instead of showing the result of the function `make_drawing_cross()` to the user, we can use this result as an argument of the function `save_in_file()`.
-We recommend to create a constant PATH at the top of the file, containing the path of the SVG file such as `draw.svg`.
-Then, we can use this constant as argument when calling the function `save_in_file()`.
+Instead of showing the result of `make_drawing_cross()` in the terminal, we can use its result as an argument of `save_in_file()`.
+We recommend creating a constant `PATH` at the top of the file, containing the path of the SVG file, such as `draw.svg`.
+Then, we can use this constant as an argument when calling the function `save_in_file()`.

 Execute the code.
-This time, the program should not display anything as it now write the result the file `draw.svg`.
+This time, the program should not display anything as it now writes the result into the file `draw.svg`.
 In the left panel, you should see this new file appearing.
 Click on it to show your drawing.

 ![Animation Result Assignment 3 - Step 3]({{site.baseurl}}/assets/images/assignment4-step1-2.gif)